 Fact vs. Fiction: New York Exhaust Noise Legislation

-In early June, the New York legislature passed a bill that aims to crack down on excessively loud vehicles.
+In 2021, New York enacted a bill into law that aimed to crack down on excessively loud vehicles.
 The law goes into effect on April 1, 2022.
 Unfortunately, vague local news reporting has created confusion amongst enthusiasts about what the law will actually do.
 Luckily, the SEMA Action Network (SAN) is here to answer your burning questions.

-So far in 2021, at least 11 states, including New York, have introduced bills aiming to curb the amount of noise emitted from a vehicle’s muffler.
+At least 11 states, including New York, introduced bills in 2021 aiming to curb the amount of noise emitted from a vehicle’s muffler.
 While no two state’s means of achieving this goal have been identical, they all have one thing in common: they were requested by constituents upset by loud vehicles in their community.
 Why?
 For many workers across the country, the pandemic meant an unexpected shift to remote work.
 As a result, people became far more aware of their surroundings, and the noises that come with them, especially from cars and trucks.
 Fortunately for enthusiasts, SEMA’s Government Affairs staff have been successful thus far in killing or amending any onerous proposals before they become law.

 So, what about in New York?